2019 Home Renovation Costs Per Square Foot in Fairfield County

 Costs for a Connecticut bathroom renovation

-- Mid-range bathroom: A mid-range bathroom in Fairfield County, Connecticut will cost on average $21,000, according to the Cost vs Value report which equates to $600 psf for a 35-square-foot bathroom.
+- Mid-grade bathroom: A mid-grade bathroom in Fairfield County, Connecticut will cost on average $21,000, according to the Cost vs Value report which equates to $600 psf for a 35-square-foot bathroom.
 This includes a recessed medicine cabinet, a standard toilet, solid-surface vanity country, and a porcelain-on-steel tub.

 - High-end bathroom: That same report put a high-end bathroom renovation and expansion at $66,500.
 The sample bathroom was expanded from 35 square feet to 100.
 It amounted to $665 psf.